 You can also combine Italicus with a citrusy IPA (India Pale Ale).
-For that, you need 4 parts of beer with 1 part Italicus and a dash of bitters.
+For that, you need four parts of beer with one part Italicus and a dash of bitters.
 The result is a light-bodied, refreshing, and creative aperitif.

 Mostly, though, you will find Italicus in cocktail recipes.
 And that only makes sense as the unusual flavor combination of Italicus makes for some interesting flavor combinations.

-In the past few years, countless riffs on traditional recipes began using Italicus to bring new flavors into old recipes.
+In the past few years, countless riffs on traditional recipes began using Italicus liqueur to bring new flavors into old cocktail recipes.

-Below are some of my favorite drink recipes using Italicus.
+Below are four of my favorite drink recipes using Italicus.